top of page

 The species in flower change throughout the year.
 What species can you find?
 The paintings on the interpretation board may help you identify them.
 (For a full list of the plant species found, download the plant survey results here and first year report here.)

 Before the second world war, it was common for meadows to contain dozens of flower species.
 Now such meadows are often protected because they are so rare.
-A nearby example can be seen at Bishop Wilton Poor Land SSSI.
+A nearby example can be seen at Bishop Wilton Poor Land SSSI (described on the Floodplain Meadows Partnership website).
 To increase the diversity of flowers at Jubilee Pasture, in 2022 we introduced seed from Lower Derwent Valley National Nature Reserve and from a flower-rich meadow created 20 years ago from Poor Land green hay.
 This seed should include species suited to the conditions at Jubilee Pasture.
 In 2023 we were rewarded with an abundance of yellow rattle which is a hemiparasite of grasses, reducing their growth and so allowing less competitive flowers to survive alongside them.

 We hope that managing the grassland area as a traditional hay meadow will help ensure these species thrive, restoring the wonder of flower-rich meadows to our parish.
 In years to come we hope summer will bring a kaleidoscope of colour, alive with butterflies, bees and other insects.